Christian Bethancourt Player Props: Rays vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective 8.5 K/9, which ranks 18th in MLB.

-- The Cubs' 4.23 team ERA ranks 16th among all league pitching staffs.
+- The Cubs have a 4.17 team ERA that ranks 14th across all league pitching staffs.

-- Cubs pitchers combine to allow the third-fewest home runs in baseball (51 total, one per game).
+- The Cubs allow the second-fewest home runs in baseball (51 total, 0.9 per game).

-- The Cubs will send Hendricks (0-1) to the mound to make his second start of the season.

-- His most recent appearance came on Thursday against the New York Mets, when the right-hander went 4 1/3 innings, surrendering three earned runs while allowing six hits.
+- In his most recent appearance on Friday, the left-hander tossed 3 2/3 innings against the Cincinnati Reds, giving up five earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.